Imagine you’re a driving coach ready to give your driver some feedback.

 Active Listening: Building a Bridge of Understanding

 Now that we’ve calmed ourselves down it’s time to focus on the other person.
+Equipment monitoring: A powerful tool for theft prevention.

 Active listening is a powerful tool that can defuse tension and build trust.